Pomax/BezierInfo-2/components/sections/catmullconv/content.en-GB.md

   \end{bmatrix}
 \]

-Into somthing that looks like this:
+Into something that looks like this:

 \[
   \begin{bmatrix}